jonathanlinat/es6-retrogaming-series-pong/README.md

 $ cd es6-retrogaming-series-pong/
 ```

-...and install the required NPM packages.
+...and install the required NPM dependencies.

 ```
-$ npm install
+$ pnpm install
 ```

 ### Start a Development server